Esraa-fathy/MY_First_Calculater/README.md

 # MY_First_Calculater
-This project is a simple calculater.
+This is a simple calculater.
+this project allows performing some mathematical operation such as addition, subtraction, multiplication, division, sin, cos, tan, exponent, and sqrt.